Orville Hungerford: Watertown and Rome Railroad President

 Unfortunately, Hungerford never got to see a train complete a journey to Watertown because he died shortly before the inaugural run on May 29, 1851, covering the 53-mile stretch between Rome to the hamlet of Pierrepont Manor (originally called Bear Creak).
 The Hon.
 William C. Pierrepont, who owned the property where the railroad initially ended, followed Orville as president.
+Subsequently, Orville Velora Brainerd, the nephew of Orville Hungerford, was elected vice president of the railroad.
+Like his uncle, Brainerd stayed on with the railroad until his death on January 17, 1866.

-At 11:00 p.m. on September 5, 1851, the first train steamed into the temporary passenger station on Stone Street in Watertown.
+At 11:00 p.m. on September 5, 1851, the first train steamed into the temporary passenger station on Stone Street in Watertown, N.Y.

 The railroad posthumously named its fifth engine, Orville Hungerford, in honor of its first president.
 Delivered to the railroad, on September 19, 1851, this engine, built by William Fairbanks in Taunton, Massachusetts, was twenty-one and a half tons in weight.
 Furthermore, the board of the railroad, appreciative of Orville Hungerford's efforts, provided free annual train passes to his widow Betsey Hungerford and their daughters.

 By December 1856, the railroad stretched 97 miles, "terminating at Rome upon the Erie Canal and N.Y.
 Central R.R., and at Cape Vincent upon the St. Lawrence River, in good order, with ample accommodations at each end, in the way of storage ground, docks, warehouses, elevator, and with sufficient equipment for a large and profitable traffic."
 For the year ending 1856 the Railroad earned $440,290.63 and dispersed $219,218.34.
+The net result was that "[t]he little line prospered and paid a whopping 10 per cent on its bonds for many years, inspiring other companies to build either connecting or competing lines."

-Richard Esselstyne Hungerford, an 1844 graduate of Hamilton College, later served his father's railroad for 17 years as secretary, treasurer and paymaster of what became know as the Rome, Watertown & Ogdensburgh Railroad.
+Richard Esselstyne Hungerford, an 1844 graduate of Hamilton College, later served his father's railroad for 17 years as secretary, treasurer and paymaster of what became known as the Rome, Watertown & Ogdensburgh Railroad.